 - Heartwarming Orphan: Linda Lee eventually gets adopted, becoming Linda Danvers.

-- Heroic Sacrifice: Her death in Crisis on Infinite Earths saved the Multiverse and was one of the big comic book deaths at that time.
+- Her death in Crisis on Infinite Earths saved Superman and the whole Multiverse and it was one of the big comic book deaths at that time.
+Remarkably, in Convergence she found out that she'd die if she left her universe to fight the Anti-Monitor, and she still chose to fight.

 - Intimate Marks: As per her Gendered Outfit, her "S" symbol is typically placed right over her breasts.
 Unlike most examples of the trope, though, she's fully covered.
 But Most Common Superpower doesn't make that count for much.
 Her Seventies costume, however, exploited the trope outright with a low neckline.